The Hair with Heart Story

 Let's start at the very beginning

-Hair with Heart is the national fundraising and hair donation program run by Variety – the Children’s Charity.
-The origins of Hair with Heart began in 2007, when former rugby league player Matthew Adamson’s daughter Charlotte was diagnosed with alopecia – an auto-immune condition that causes hair loss.
+Hair with Heart is the national fundraising and hair donation program run by Variety – The Children’s Charity.
+The origins of Hair with Heart began in 2007 when former rugby league player Matthew Adamson’s daughter Charlotte was diagnosed with alopecia – an auto-immune condition that causes hair loss.

-Matthew and his wife Rebecca established the Princess Charlotte Alopecia Foundation soon after to promote awareness of alopecia in the community and raise funds to supply quality, human hair wigs to people with alopecia.
+Matthew and his wife Rebecca established the Princess Charlotte Alopecia Foundation soon after to promote awareness of alopecia in the community and raise funds to supply quality human hair wigs to people with alopecia.
 In 2013, the Foundation became part of the Variety family, becoming the Princess Charlotte Alopecia Program.
-Building on the amazing work of Matthew, Rebecca and their volunteers, it has continued to grow – granting wigs to children with alopecia and accepting hair donations to make into wigs for kids and adults with hair loss due to a medical condition.
+Building on the amazing work of Matthew, Rebecca and their volunteers, it has continued to grow – granting wigs to children with alopecia and other medical conditions and accepting hair donations to make into wigs for kids and adults with hair loss due to a medical condition.
 In 2016, the program grew into the Hair with Heart program.

 Read below Charlotte and her Mum Rebecca's stories.